How to choose your women's hardshell jacket?

 2-layer fabric

-In a 2-layer fabric, the membrane and the outer fabric are laminated together.
-This configuration may include a mesh lining inside the jacket to protect the membrane.
-However, breathability and waterproofing performance are generally lower than with other construction types.
+In a 2-layer fabric, the membrane and outer fabric are laminated together.
+This construction may include a mesh lining inside the jacket to protect the membrane.
+However, breathability and waterproofness performance is generally lower than other construction types.

 2.5-layer fabric

-The 2.5-layer fabric adds a printed protective film on the membrane, making it more lightweight.
-These jackets are often used for running and trail due to their lightness and packability.
+The 2.5-layer fabric adds a printed protective film onto the membrane, making it lightweight.
+These jackets are often used for running and trail due to their lightweight nature and packability.
 They offer good protection while being more breathable than 2-layer jackets.

 3-layer fabric

-Women's waterproof jackets with 3-layer fabric are the most high-performance and premium.
-The membrane is placed between two layers of fabric, and all three layers are laminated together.
+3-layer fabric women's waterproof jackets are the most high-performance and premium options.
+The membrane is placed between two layers of fabric and all three layers are laminated together.
 This creates an extremely durable and effective rain jacket, capable of protecting you in the most demanding conditions.
-3-layer jackets offer excellent waterproofing and breathability, ideal for mountain activities and expeditions in bad weather.
+3-layer jackets offer excellent waterproofness and breathability, ideal for mountain activities and expeditions in bad weather.

 In cold weather, pair your waterproof jacket with a women's technical fleece for good thermal insulation.